 “Wha?......”
 Cason said in a deep voice.
 “Oh…..Javier.
 Dude, I am sorry I didn’t see you, man.”

 “Everything alright?”
 Javier asked him as he placed his food tray down on the other side of the table.
-He sat down as he could also get a chance to see the display screen of the news going on.
+He sat down and got a chance to see the news display screen.

 Cason lifted his arm as he activated a display screen.
 His left arm glowed yellow as it displayed a digital holographic display menu for him to look at.
-He used his right hand and pressed a button, putting the digital screen on the table on mute.
+He used his right hand and pressed a button, putting the table's digital screen on mute.

 “Ugh…..sorry about that,” Cason replied to him.
 “Had a lot of stuff on my mind.
 I was trying to watch the news to distract myself.”

-“Look like it partially worked,” Javier said as he picked up the banana and started to peel it open.
+“Looks like it partially worked,” Javier said as he picked up the banana and began peeling it.

-“Partly,” Cason said as he took his spoon and scooped up some of the almond milk and cereal and put it into his mouth.
+“Partly,” Cason said as he took his spoon, scooped up some of the almond milk and cereal, and put it into his mouth.
 “Karen asked me to marry her.”

 Javier choked on his banana for a split second.
 “Seriously?
 Isn’t that supposed to be the other way around?”